Showing posts with label jack daniels. Show all posts

 Honeys Bar and Grill

-I ordered a slaw hamburger and my husband ordered a regular hamburger, onion rings and we both ordered ice tea with lemon.
+I ordered a slaw hamburger, and my husband ordered a regular hamburger and onion rings.
+We both ordered iced tea with lemon.

 Lincoln Theater.